Virinas-code/ATR-Advanced_Technologies_Reforged/README.md

 - **[Framework](https://mrcrayfish.com/mods/framework)** - MrCrayfish's Gun Mod dependency
 - **[MrCrayfish's Gun Mod](https://mrcrayfish.com/mods/cgm)** - Guns

+### Create: Interactive

+This modpack was supposed to include the **Create: Interactive** mod.
+However, the latest version of the mod is broken, and requires manual patching ; and due to licensing restrictions, I am not allowed to publish a modified version of it.

+**Create: Interactive** will be added when this is fixed.

 ###### This README file is automatically synchronized from the GitHub repository.